-- 1. MIS-C is a novel syndrome that appears temporally associated with COVID-19, although rare (2 in 100,000 children), the true incidence is not yet defined.
-It consists of fevers and high inflammatory markers with no known source and a variety of clinical findings similar to incomplete/atypical Kawasaki.
+- MIS-C is a novel syndrome that appears temporally associated with COVID-19, although rare (2 in 100,000 children), the true incidence is not yet defined.
+It consists of fevers and high inflammatory markers with no known source and a variety of clinical findings similar to incomplete/atypical Kawasaki in younger children and post-infectious myocarditis in adolescents.
 Only 40% are PCR positive for SARS-CoV-2, but more than 80% have positive serology for SARS-CoV-2 and in up to 30% of severe cases neither are positive.
-The peak incidence of this syndrome occurs 4-8 weeks after peak COVID disease in local community, suggesting a post-infectious etiology.(277) The majority of patients have some cardiac involvement requiring ICU-level care.
+The peak incidence of this syndrome occurs 4-8 weeks after peak COVID disease in local community, suggesting a post-infectious etiology.(352) The majority of patients have some cardiac involvement requiring ICU-level care.
 Due to severity of disease, it is of utmost importance for early recognition and transfer to tertiary care center.
 Awareness and communication of the risk of this disease in child and young adult populations.
-See Appendix O for DHA summary communication regarding MIS-C. - 2.
-CDC Case Definition for MIS-C: (278-280) - a.
+See Appendix S for DHA summary communication regarding MIS-C. - 2.
+CDC case definition for MIS-C: (353-355) - a.
 An individual aged < 21 years (editors note: older patients have been reported) presenting with all the following: - i.
 Fever 38°C for >24hrs or report of subjective fever lasting >24hrs AND - ii.
-Laboratory evidence of inflammation\ AND\ including, but not limited to one or more of the following: elevated CRP, ESR, fibrinogen, procalcitonin, d-dimer, ferritin, LDH, IL-G, elevated neutrophils, reduced lymphocytes and low albumin - Evidence of clinically severe illness requiring hospitalization, with multisystem (>2) organ involvement (cardiac, renal, respiratory, hematologic, gastrointestinal, dermatologic or neurological) AND - iv.
+Laboratory evidence of inflammation\ AND\ including, but not limited to one or more of the following: elevated CRP, ESR, fibrinogen, procalcitonin, d-dimer, ferritin, LDH, IL-G, elevated neutrophils, reduced lymphocytes and low albumin - iii.
+Evidence of clinically severe illness requiring hospitalization, with multisystem (>2) organ involvement (cardiac, renal, respiratory, hematologic, gastrointestinal, dermatologic or neurological) AND - iv.
 No alternative plausible diagnoses AND - v.
-Positive current or recent SARS-CoV-2 infection by RT-PCR, serology, or antigen test; or COVID-19 exposure within the 4 weeks prior to the onset of symptoms - The spectrum of illness in MIS-C is emerging.
+Positive current or recent SARS-CoV-2 infection by RT-PCR, serology, or antigen test; or COVID-19 exposure within the 4 weeks prior to the onset of symptoms - 3.
+The spectrum of illness in MIS-C is emerging.
 A typical patient has high persistent fevers, GI predominant symptoms (some with surgical abdomen) and cardiac dysfunction in severe cases.
 Respiratory symptoms are typically related to cardiac failure rather than primary respiratory disease.
 Consider evaluation in any pediatric patient with persistent fevers without known source.
-The clinical presentation can include: (278-285) - a.
+Clinical presentation can include: (353-360) - a.
 Fever (100%) - b.
 Hypotension (50-100%) - c.
 Diarrhea (60-100%) - d.
 Conjunctivitis (20-76%) - e.
-Mucosal changes such as pharyngeal erythema, fissured/cracked lips (40-54%) - f.
-Rash (50-57%) - g.
-Neuro symptoms such as headache, irritability, stiff neck, vision changes (43-58%) - h.
-Swelling of hands/feet (35-50%) - i.
-Other: lymphadenopathy, myalgias, fatigue, cough, dyspnea - 4.
-Patients with signs and symptoms compatible with MIS-C, should be evaluated for admission in an emergency department setting.
-Initial evaluation should include: - a.
-Stabilization using PALS algorithms to optimize hemodynamics and respiratory support - i.
-Judicious fluid management due to potential cardiac involvement - ii.
-Attention to COVID infection prevention & control measures. - b.
-EKG, chest x-ray, and bedside cardiac ultrasound to evaluate function (if available) - c.
-Initial Labs (performed at initial point of care) - i.
-SARS-CoV-2 RT-PCR (NP specimen preferred) - ii.
-Respiratory pathogen PCR (e.g. Biofire filmarray) - iii.
-Rapid strep and throat culture - iv.
-Blood culture
+Mucosal changes such as pharyngeal erythema, fissured/cracked lips (40-54%)